minecraftgamedev/teach/static/media/should i teach development.393b61d6.md

 - You should be familiar with how MongoDB works, especially if you want to show the players live server logs

-- You should be comfortable with using the Linux terminal, since many of the automated scripts depend on the usage of Linux bash scripts.
+- You should be comfortable with using the Linux terminal and familiar with bash scripting, since many of the automated scripts depend on the usage of Linux bash scripts.
 Best case you are also running a Linux machine to teach this class, as many scripts that work with loading up the required materials for the class are coded in a .sh file.

+- If hosting student servers remotely (ex: XVM in SIPB at MIT), you need to be familiar with ssh and scp, and comfortable using them on a regular basis to connect to your remote servers, start them up, and update them weekly.